splunk/public-o11y-docs/metrics-and-metadata/metrics-dimensions-mts.rst

 * :ref:`iOS <ios-rum-globalattributes>`
 * :ref:`Browser <browser-rum-identify-users>`

 .. _metadata-best-practices:

-When to use each metadata type
+When to use each metadata type in Infrastructure
 ================================================================================

-The following table shows the main differences between the three types of metadata:
+The following table shows the main differences between the types of IMM metadata:

 .. list-table::
   :header-rows: 1